camanze/european-bank-churn/README.md

 This project is undertaken to provide a detailed analysis of customer demographics, behaviors, and churn patterns of 10,000 customers at a European bank.
 The project will identify key churn predictors, examine regional differences in account behavior, and segment customers for targeted retention and marketing strategies.

-**DATASET DESCRIPTION**
+**DESCRIPTION OF THE DATASET**

-The dataset used for this project was downloaded from [Maven Analytics](https://mavenanalytics.io/data-playground?order=date_added%2Cdesc&search=bank).

-**Size and Scope:** Account information for 10,000 customers at a European bank, including details on their credit score, balance, products, and whether they have churned.
+The dataset used for this project was downloaded from [Maven Analytics](https://mavenanalytics.io/data-playground?order=date_added%2Cdesc&search=bank), and contains account information for 10,000 customers at a European bank, including details on their credit score, balance, products, and whether they have churned.
+The original CSV file had a single table with 13 columns of partly clean data.
+The CSV file was first converted to an Excel file before importing into Power BI for transformation.

 **TOOLS AND TECHNOLOGIES USED**